Overview Heading link

 Colleges, graduate programs, administrative offices, and research centers appoint graduate students as teaching (TA), research (RA), or graduate assistants (GA).
 Students apply for and obtain most assistantships through their graduate programs.
 The Human Resources Job Board has listings for assistantships that are open to the general graduate student population (see listings towards bottom of the above link).

-Stipend: Minimum stipend amounts are established through collective bargaining although many departments offer higher than the minimum.
-See also Salary for Graduate Assistantships (includes eligibility criteria for the appointment to be qualified for a waiver of tuition certain fess) for the current year.
+Stipend: Minimum stipend amounts are established through collective bargaining.
+Departments may offer higher than the minimum.
+See Salary for Graduate Assistantships (includes eligibility criteria for the appointment to be qualified for a waiver of tuition certain fees) for the current year.
 Specifications for upcoming years may be viewed in the contract - see the link in the Teaching (TA) and Graduate (GA) Assistantship Labor Agreement section below.
 Even though Research Assistantship (RA) appointments are not under the contract, the minimum stipend applies to those positions as well.
 The current hourly graduate minimum wage is $26.43.